Realchenz/cleaning_robot/README.md

 ### Launch in Simulation (gazebo and explore)

-> roslaunch control_panel panel.launch (model:=x world:=y)
+> roslaunch control_panel panel.launch (world:=y)

-x defualt: burger, you can also choose waffle or waffle_pi

 y default: warehouse, you can also choose bookstore, house, and turtlebot_house.

-eg., you can input: `roslaunch control_panel panel.launch world:=bookstore model:=waffle_pi`
+eg., you can input: `roslaunch control_panel panel.launch world:=bookstore`

 it essentially includes following launch files or nodes: